-For inquiries regarding graduate admissions, please send your materials and files to our student services officer, firstname.lastname@example.org
+For inquiries regarding graduate admissions, please email firstname.lastname@example.org.

 Graduate study is offered in more than 60 departments and programs.
 Since you may submit only one application per academic year, it is essential that you carefully review the available programs.
 We recommend students review all available programs, before applying.
 During your application process you will be able to designate whether you would potentially like your application to be referred to a different department, although this does no guarantee that the other department will offer you candidacy.